Research Centre Director

 Damian’s research and teaching interests are as follows: 19th and 20th century French literature and thought, with a particular emphasis on notions and representations of evil.
 19th Century French poetry (especially Mallarmé and Baudelaire) and the role of poetry in society.
 The 19th Century French novel and short story (Zola and Villiers).
 The visual arts.
 Damian has just completed a book entitled Evil: A History in Modern French Literature and Thought, which through close analysis of a range of seminal writers and thinkers from the late eighteenth century to the present day, maps the complex evolution in modern conceptualisations and representations of evil.

-Senior Lecturer in 20th and 21st-century French and francophone literature, department of Cultures and Languages, Birkbeck.
+Reader in 20th and 21st-century French and francophone literature, department of Cultures and Languages, Birkbeck

 Akane researches in the field of 20th–century and contemporary French and francophone literature.
 Her interests include travel narratives and exoticism, photography, contemporary fiction, and interactions between literary and visual culture.
 She has published extensively in the field of modern and contemporary culture, with numerous articles in refereed journals on a wide range of 20th-century writers and three monographs.

-Senior Lecturer in German, department of Cultures and Languages, Birkbeck.
+Professor of German Studies, department of Cultures and Languages, Birkbeck

 I teach and research in the areas of twentieth and twenty-first century literature and film and have a particular interest in literature/film and gender, the recent German novel and the films of Wim Wenders and Rainer Werner Fassbinder.
 I have recently completed a project on the collaborative works of Wim Wenders and Peter Handke (with Martin Brady, King’s College London), funded by the AHRC.